TengHoo3/text_ocr/README.md

 ```

 ### How to use
-- POST Request (either through postman or terminal using curl)
+- POST Request (either through postman or terminal using curl) - http://0.0.0.0:8000/run
 - Input into Request Body an image file
-- Returns texts and cooridn
+- Returns texts and coordinates

 ### Input
 - Image (ideally JPG/PNG format)